Nirzak/apm-wrapper/README.md

 # wrapper
 A tool to decrypt Apple Music's songs.
 An active subscription is still needed.

-Only support arm64. for x86_64 support check zhaarey's repo here: https://github.com/zhaarey/wrapper
+Only support arm64. for x86_64 support check WorldObservationLog's repo here: [https://github.com/WorldObservationLog/wrapper](https://github.com/WorldObservationLog/wrapper)

 # Install
-Get the pre-built version from this project's Releases.
+Get the pre-built version from this project's Releases here: https://github.com/Nirzak/apm-wrapper/releases/latest

 # Docker
 Available for arm64.
 Need to download prebuilt version from releases or actions.